Sect: Roman Catholic sects

-There are many groups outside the Roman Catholic Church which regard themselves as Catholic, such as the Community of the Lady of All Nations, the Palmarian Catholic Church, the Philippine Independent Church, the Brazilian Catholic Apostolic Church, the Movement for the Restoration of the Ten Commandments of God, Most Holy Family Monastery, the Society of Saint Pius X, and others.

 Protestant sects

 In Hinduism

 The Indologist Axel Michaels writes in his book about Hinduism that in an Indian context the word "sect does not denote a split or excluded community, but rather an organized tradition, usually established by founder with ascetic practices."
 According to Michaels, "Indian sects do not focus on heresy, since the lack of a center or a compulsory center makes this impossible – instead, the focus is on adherents and followers."

 In Islam

 Islam was classically divided into two major sects, known as Sunni Islam and Shia Islam.
 Kharijite and Murijite Islam were two early Islamic sects.
 Each sect developed several distinct jurisprudence systems reflecting their own understanding of the Islamic law during the course of the history of Islam.

 Current sects

 Sunnis are separated into five maddhabs; Hanafi, Maliki, Shafi'i, Hanbali and Ẓāhirī.
 The Shia, on the other hand, first developed Kaysanism, which in turn divided into three major groupings known as Fivers, Seveners and Twelvers.
 The Zaydis separated first.
 The non-Zaydis were initially called "Rafida".
 The Rafidis later divided into two sub-groups known as Imamiyyah and Batiniyyah.